NYPL-Simplified/web-reader/README.md

 ### Overview

 We always start with a Webpub Manifest, which gives us metadata and the structure of the publication with links to the content.
-Depending on the `metadata.conformsTo` field, we know what type of `Navigator` to use to render the publication.
-The `Navigator`s provide all the functionality we need to interact with the various publication types.
+Depending on the `metadata.conformsTo` field, we know which type of reader to use to render the publication.
+Each media type (HTML for EPUBS, PDF for PDF publications, etc) has its own `use_X_Reader` hook (`usePdfReader`, `useHtmlReader`, etc).

 **Notes:**
-- There is one `Navigator` per _media-type_ (PDF, HTML, Image, etc), not per _format_.
+- There is one `use_X_Reader` per _media-type_ (PDF, HTML, Image, etc), not per _format_.
 As in, ePub and Mobi books are different formats that use the same media type (HTML).
 Audiobooks and PDF collections use different media types.
-We currently only have plans for HTML and PDF, but other Navigators are welcome and should fit right in.
+We currently only have plans for HTML and PDF, but other hooks are welcome and should fit right in.
 - We always start from a Webpub Manifest.
 This means other formats (like ePub) need to be processed before they get to us.
 This can be done with a Readium Streamer, or some other way.
   - For example, DRB is pre-generating PDF manifests from web-scraped content.
   - ePubs are generally run through a Streamer, which is a piece that fetches the full compressed ePub, generates a manifest for it, and then serves the individual pieces separately.